-The text comes from this very informative website and is written by Lerato Hoveka, National Herbarium, Pretoria, January 2017
+The following text comes from this very informative website and is written by Lerato Hoveka, National Herbarium, Pretoria, January 2017

 A perennial climbing vine that is used by African traditional healers to induce vivid dreams that enable them to communicate efficiently with their ancestors.
 The seeds of this remarkable plant are coveted items in the local muthi market because of their medicinal and magical value.